milankl/StochasticRounding.jl/README.md

 The exact result x of an arithmetic operation (located at one fifth between x₂ and x₃ in this example) is always round down to x₂ for round-to-nearest.
 For stochastic rounding, only at 80% chance x is round down.
 At 20% chance it is round up to x₃, proportional to the distance of x between x₂ and x₃.

+### Subnormals

+The subnormals are treated differently as a compromise between speed and functionality
+- `Float32sr` uses a gradual transition* to round to nearest within the subnormals, |x|<minpos/2 is always round to 0,
+- `FastFloat16sr` also uses the gradual transition*.
+- `Float16sr` stochastically rounds all subnormals correctly,
+- `BFloat16sr` as well, but |x|<minpos/2 is always round to 0.

+Gradual transition means the following.
+Let `sn` be *the* subnormal, i.e. `floatmin`.
+Then
+- in [sn/2,sn) only x in [ulp/4,3ulp/4] is round stochastically, round to nearest else. (ulp is the distance between two representable numbers)
+- in [sn/4,sn/2) only x in [3ulp/8,5ulp/8] is round stochastically, round to nearest else.
+- in [sn/8,sn/4) only x in [7ulp/16,9ulp/16] is round stochastically, round to nearest else.
+- etc.

 ### Installation
 StochasticRounding.jl is registered in the Julia registry.
 Hence, simply do
 ```julia